Mark R. Ginsberg

 Mark R. Ginsberg is an American psychologist and academic administrator who currently serves as the 15th president of Towson University.
 He served as provost and executive vice president of George Mason University from 2020 to 2023.
-He was the executive director of the National Association for the Education of Young Children from 1999 to 2010.

 Career

 Ginsberg earned bachelor's degree from State University of New York at Cortland in 1975.
 He completed a master's degree (1978) and Ph.D.
 (1981) from Pennsylvania State University.

 Ginsberg is a fellow of the American Psychological Association (APA) and the American Association for Marriage and Family Therapy.

 In August 2023, the University System of Maryland Board of Regents voted to appoint Ginsberg president of Towson University.
 He began in the new role on Oct.
 30, 2023.
 He said he planned to move into a university-owned apartment building and spend most of his time on campus.

+Prior to his appointment at TU, he spent nearly 14 years at George Mason University, where he served as the dean of the College of Education and Human Development from 2010 to 2020 and the provost and executive vice president from 2020 to 2023.

+As the chief academic officer at GMU, Ginsberg oversaw programming of the largest public research university in Virginia and one of the nation's 146 Carnegie R1 institutions, a classification awarded to universities with the highest levels of research activity.

+Prior to joining Mason, Ginsberg was the executive director of the National Association for the Education of Young Children from 1999 to 2010.
+In addition, Ginsberg spent more than 20 years on the full-time and part-time faculty at The Johns Hopkins University in both the School of Medicine and the School of Education, including serving as the chair of the academic Department of Counseling and Human Services.

+Other previous employment has included the position of executive director of the American Association for Marriage and Family Therapy (AAMFT) from 1986 to 1993; a senior member of the leadership of the American Psychological Association (APA) from 1981 to 1986; and a faculty member in the Department of Psychology at the University of Rochester.